ThomasObenaus/writing/2018-12/COS Setup/README.md

 ### Build the Machine Image

-In the end there has to be on some instances a server- and on some a client version of consul and nomad.
-The nice thing here is, that both, consul and nomad are shipped as a binary which supports the client and the server mode.
+In the end, there has to be on some instances a server version and on some a client version of consul and nomad.
+The good thing here is, that both, consul and nomad are shipped as a binary which supports the client- and the server mode.
 They just have to be called with different parameters.
 This leads to the nice situation that just one machine image has to baked.
 This image contains the nomad and the consul binary.

 With this one AMI:

-- Instances having consul running in server mode and no nomad running can be launched.
+- Instances, having consul running in server mode and no nomad running, can be launched.
 These are representing the consul server nodes.
-- Instances having consul running in client mode and nomad running in server mode can be launched.
+- Instances, having consul running in client mode and nomad running in server mode, can be launched.
 These are representing the nomad server nodes.
-- Instances having consul running in client mode and nomad running in client mode can be launched.
+- Instances, having consul running in client mode and nomad running in client mode, can be launched.
 These are representing the nomad client nodes.

 To build this AMI, first packer has to be supplied with the correct AWS credentials.
 As described at [Authentication Packer](https://www.packer.io/docs/builders/amazon.html#authentication) you can use static, environment variables or shared credentials.
 These can be set in a shell by simply exporting the following parameters.